MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/index.md

 # Photon

-Multiplayer games are typically one of two designs: authoritative and non-authoritative.
+Multiplayer games are typically one of two designs:

+1. Authoritative
+2. Non-authoritative.

 Authoritative games have a central authority for game state, this may be a player device or a cloud-hosted dedicated server.
 Non-authoritative designs require player devices to synchronize game state cooperatively over a peer-to-peer network.

-**Photon** is 3rd party partner integrated with PlayFab that provides peer-to-peer networking.
+Photon is 3rd party partner integrated with PlayFab that provides peer-to-peer networking.
 Currently, PlayFab offers the following Photon integrations:

-- Authenticate **Photon** players with PlayFab.
+- Authenticate Photon players with PlayFab.
-- Listen for room events using PlayFab **CloudScript** callbacks.
+- Listen for room events using PlayFab CloudScript callbacks.